Skip to main content

 1. Create a SAN.

-2. Connect the network drive to the server.
+2. Connect the network drive to the server in the control panel.

-3. Connect the network disk to the server OS server.
+3. Connect the network disk to the server in the server OS.

 1. In control panels go to Servers and hardwareNetwork disks and storage → tab Network disks.